Preface

 "/bin:/sbin:/usr/bin:/usr/local/bin:...

-Here, you've asked Bash to give you the values of two variables, $HOME
+Here, you've asked Bash to give you the values of two variables, $HOME, and

-in here quite a bit: This is because PATH
+the string bin in here quite a bit: This is because PATH lists the locations

 of certain kinds of binary files, or, as you may already know them, executables.